kfl/adventofcode_2021/notes.md

 Day 7
 -----

 Dang, undergrad math is far away.
-Remembered that media could be used for part 1 (a similar question was on my exam back then, something something about linearity and optimality).
+Remembered that median could be used for part 1 (a similar question was on my exam back then, something something about linearity and optimality).